Xpra-org/xpra/docs/Usage/Encodings.md

 Generally, if any tuning is needed, instead of trying to guess what should be used and overriding the `encodings` and `encoding` options, it is best to use the `min-speed` and `min-quality` options instead.

+The `xpra configure encodings` is designed to help you do exactly that.
+Use it first and only try other options later.

 ***